Azure/enterprise-azure-policy-as-code/Docs/policy-assignments.md

 ### JSON Schema

-The GitHub repo contains a [JSON schema](https://github.com/Azure/enterprise-azure-policy-as-code/Docs/policy-assignment-schema.json) which can be used in tools such as [VS Code](https://code.visualstudio.com/Docs/languages/json#_json-schemas-and-settings) to provide code completion.
+The GitHub repo contains a [JSON schema at https://raw.githubusercontent.com/Azure/enterprise-azure-policy-as-code/main/Docs/policy-assignment-schema.json](https://raw.githubusercontent.com/Azure/enterprise-azure-policy-as-code/main/Docs/policy-assignment-schema.json) which can be used in tools such as [VS Code](https://code.visualstudio.com/Docs/languages/json#_json-schemas-and-settings) to provide code completion.

 This schema is new in v7.4.0 and may not be complete.
 Please let us know if we missed anything.